DqwertyC/wingfeather-rpg/BasicRules.md

 #### Punchery

-### [Lifes Skills]
+### Vocation
 [This section is a work in progress]

-The [Life Skills] are skills and abilities that will help characters in day-to-day life, and may come in helpful in different ways through their adventure.
-Depending on their background, characters may start with some experience in a given life skill.
+Your character's Vocation contains skills and abilities that will help characters in day-to-day life, and may come in helpful in different ways through their adventure.
+Depending on their background, characters may start with some expertise in a given Vocation.

 #### Skill A